colin-guyon/doc/30_Using_SOFA/20_Basic_Components/80_Visitors_and_Solvers.md

 RigidTypes).
 The state vectors are stored in a dedicated component, typically MechanicalObject derived from State.
 The visitors which implement mechanical operations derive from MechanicalVisitor.
-They contain a MultVecId which represent the result state vector of the operation (such as force or acceleration), as well as a MechanicalParams which contains the MultiVecIds of the vectors the component may have to read, such as position or velocity.
+They contain a MultiVecId which represent the result state vector of the operation (such as force or acceleration), as well as a MechanicalParams which contains the MultiVecIds of the vectors the component may have to read, such as position or velocity.
 The component functions called by